slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 good partnership: complementary skillsets with shared values -->

-### On romantic relationships
+---
+## On lovers

 You attract what you are.

 Love is what happens to men and women that don't know each other.
 Love doesn’t hurt, expectations do.
 Every person feels loved in a different form.

 > *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*

 > *'The love that lasts the longest is the love that is never returned' -- W. Somerset Maugham*

+> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

 > *'The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

-> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

 > *'First you see the virtues.
 Then the flaws.
 For a long and deep relationship, values must match.' -- EF*

+> *'Men experience many passions in a lifetime.
+One passion drives away the one before it.' -- Paul Newman*

 > *'Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.'*

 <!--
 > *'It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill.' -- Emilie Autumn*
 > *'Our story has three parts: a beginning, a middle, and an end.
 And although this is the way all stories unfold, I still can't believe that ours didn't go on forever.' -- Nicholas Sparks*
 -->